List of El Chavo del Ocho characters: La Popis

 Doña Florinda's niece and Quico's cousin.
-Cutesy and dumb, Popis was usually only present in schoolroom scenes until after Quico left the series, when she filled in for his character in remakes of old episodes.
+Cutesy and dumb, Popis was usually only present in schoolroom scenes until after Quico left the series, when she filled in for his character in remakes of old episodes, living in the apartment #14 with her aunt, Doña Florinda.

-She would frequently say "Acúsalo con tu mamá" ("Tell on him with your mom") sometimes at inappropriate moments, known in the English dub of the animated series as "I'm telling...", such as when Profesor Jirafales told Quico that he gave the wrong answer.
-Whenever she says or does something wrong, she blames it on her doll, Serafina, which she loved as a daughter.
-Her attire was originally a pink dress with spotted blue dots, later changed to a green and pink dress.
+She would frequently say "Acúsalo con tu mamá" ("Tell your mom on him") sometimes at inappropriate moments, known in the English dub of the animated series as "I'm telling...", such as when Profesor Jirafales told Quico that he gave the wrong answer.
+Whenever she says or does something wrong, she blames it on her doll, Serafina, which she loves as a daughter.
+Her attire was originally a pink dress with spotted blue dots, which was later changed to a green and pink dress.

-In the English dub version of the series, and in the official English subtitles for the Netflix print of the original, she is renamed as Phoebe, her doll is renamed as Stephanie.
-She is voiced by Kate Higgins (S1-2) and Erin Fitzgerald (S3-7) in the animated.
+In the English dub of the animated series, and in the official English subtitles for the Netflix print of the original, she is renamed as Phoebe, her doll is renamed as Stephanie.
+She is voiced by Kate Higgins (S1-2) and Erin Fitzgerald (S3-7) in the animated series.

-She fills in for Chilindrina in the animated series, as Chilindrina never appears or is mentioned in the series.
+She partially fills in for Chilindrina in the animated series, as Chilindrina never appears or is mentioned in the series.